kr1ptonec/gitlab_perfomance/docs/environment_prep.md

 ##### Using Custom Large Projects

+The GitLab Performance Tool can also be used to run performance tests against a target GitLab environment with a different large project as an advanced use case:

+* If project already exists on environment it can be used as a custom performance target.
+* If project doesn't exist on environment it can imported with the GPT Data Generator into each storage node.
-The GitLab Performance Tool can also be used to run performance tests against a target GitLab environment with a different large project imported into each storage node as an advanced use case.
-To enable this GPT Data Generator can be changed to import the custom project instead of (or in addition to in subsequent runs) the default `gitlabhq` project along with GPT being configured to use data points from the project also.
+  * To enable this Generator can be changed to import the custom project instead of (or in addition to in subsequent runs) the default `gitlabhq` project along with GPT being configured to use data points from the project also.

 Note though that in this use case it won't be as useful for validating that the GitLab environment itself is performing to expectations but rather how the specific project performs in GitLab.
 This is because validation of the environment's performance is confirmed by comparing like for like test results, hence the need for opinionated test data.
 It's therefore recommended that any testing with custom large projects is always done in addition to tests with the [default opinionated data](#setting-up-test-data-with-the-gpt-data-generator).